joefallon/KissMVC/README.md

 The index file is responsible for instantiating the classes that start the application.
 Once the classes are instantiated, the `run()` method of the `Application` class is called.
-This method verifies that the site is using SSL if it is configured to, sets the default timezone, and instantiates the `FrontPresenter` class to route the request.
+This method verifies that the site is using SSL if it is configured to, sets the default timezone, and instantiates the `FrontController` class to route the request.

-The `FrontPresenter` class splits apart the URL to determine which presenter to instantiate.
-Unlike other frameworks, this one uses one presenter per page.
+The `FrontController` class splits apart the URL to determine which Controller to instantiate.
+Unlike other frameworks, this one uses one Controller per page.
 Here is an example of a URL:

 ```